 The dentist can then bond the permanent crown onto the tooth within 45 minutes of preparation, allowing for an efficient and comfortable procedure.
-Watch the CEREC video online here.
+Watch the CEREC video here for more information.

 We all know that oral health problems can affect a person’s quality of life by causing pain or discomfort.
 But did you know that oral health problems can also be a sign of something more serious?
 Every year approximately 3,200 Canadians are diagnosed with oral cancer of which 1,050 die.
 This devastatingly low survival rate is often linked to late detection, but with early detection, survival rates for oral cancer can be greatly improved.

 That’s why, at Brightside, during every routine dental visit, our dentists perform an examination of your mouth for oral cancer.
-During the exam, your dentist will look over the inside of your mouth to check for red or white patches or mouth stores, and using gloved hands, feel the issue in your mouth the check for lumps or abnormalities.
+During the exam, your dentist will look over the inside of your mouth to check for red or white patches or mouth stores, and with gloved hands, they check for lumps or abnormalities.

 Though most mouth sores are non-cancerous, if your dentist does find anything unusual they can advise further testing.
 As with all cancers, people who use tobacco of any kind (snuff, chew, cigarettes etc.) are at higher risk of developing oral cancer.

-The benefits of x-rays is that they help dentists visualize diseases of the teeth and surrounding tissue that can’t be seen with a simple oral exam, revealing decay, bone infections, cysts and tumors that would otherwise go unnoticed.
-Helping your dentists find and treat dental problems early and potentially save you money and discomfort.
+An x-ray helps the dentist visualize diseases of the teeth and surrounding tissue that can’t be seen with a simple oral exam, and reveals decay, bone infections, cysts and tumors that would otherwise go unnoticed.
+Helping your dentists find and treat dental problems early, which will potentially save you money and discomfort in the future